datacarpentry/semester-biology/exercises/Scientific-tree-biomass-challenge-R.md

   * [Download the data]({{ site.baseurl }}/data/Ramesh2010-macroplots.csv) and
     load the data into R.
-  * Write a function that takes a vector of tree diameters as an argument and
-    returns a vector  of tree masses.
-(Thanks to vector math this function is basically just the equation above).
+  * Write a function that takes a vector of tree diameters as an argument and returns a vector of tree masses.
   * Create a `dplyr` pipeline that
     * Adds a new column (using `mutate` and your function) that contains masses calculated from the diameters